LSC Restrictions and Other Funding Sources

 - Return to Grantee Guidance

 LSC grants are subject to statutory and regulatory restrictions that prohibit the grantee from performing certain activities and from representing specific categories of clients.
-These restrictions apply to the use of LSC funds and in many situations to a grantee’s use of other funds, such as private funds, charitable donations, and public funds (generally, activities performed with non-LSC tribal funds are not restricted).
+These restrictions apply to the use of LSC funds and in many situations to a grantee’s use of other funds, such as private funds, charitable donations, and public funds.
+Generally, activities performed with non-LSC tribal funds are not restricted.
 In most states, funds from an interest on lawyers trust account program are public funds.
 This table provides an overview of the major restrictions, but it is not a comprehensive guide to all restrictions and exceptions.
+For more information, please see the LSC regulation regarding the use of non-LSC funds at 45 C.F.R.
+Part 1610.

-Entity restrictions apply to all activities of every LSC grantee using LSC funds, private funds, and federal, state, local or other public funds.
+Extended restrictions apply to all activities of every LSC grantee using LSC funds, private funds, and federal, state, local or other public funds but not most uses of tribal funds.

-Funds restrictions apply to all uses of LSC funds and most uses of private funds (e.g., private donations, United Way funds, private foundation grants).
-They do not apply to most uses of public funds from state and local governments or other federal grants (subject to the purposes and rules in those grants).
+Standard restrictions apply to all uses of LSC funds and most uses of private funds (e.g., private donations, United Way funds, private foundation grants).
+They do not apply to most uses of public funds from state and local governments or other federal grants (subject to the purposes and rules in those grants) and most uses of tribal funds.

 The following chart summarizes the major restricted activities and the funds affected.
 It does not list all restricted activities or all exceptions to and nuances of each restriction, or how each one applies to different types of funding.
 Please contact LSC’s Office of Compliance and Enforcement (OCE) for more detailed information and technical assistance on the scope of and exceptions to restricted activities.
 Additional guidance materials are on the grantee guidance page.